ebuckler/handbook/docs/03-policies/non-travel-expenses.md

  *Pro Tip - dowload the Harvest app to track your expenses while on-the-go*

- If you don't see your project code or an appropriate category code, contact Sofia.
+ If you don't see your project code or an appropriate category code, contact HR.

 ^In some cases you can provide a bank statement as a substitude for actual receipts.
-These exceptions are considered on a case-by-case basis by Sofia.
+These exceptions are considered on a case-by-case basis by HR or Ops.